 In Year 7 students will be introduced to the basic principles of Contract Law (Paper 3) which considers the nature of a contract and the rules that a court of law applies to determine whether a contract is valid or not.

-This topic is an opportunity to reflect on the key concepts of liability; rights, duties and responsibilities, and freedoms; and effectiveness and certainty.
-Finally, students will study the Law of Tort (Paper 4) which is about the nature of liability in negligence and the development of the tests, which determine whether negligence has occurred.
-Students will also study occupiers liability. private nuisance & the rules under Ryland v Fletcher.
+The topic is an opportunity to reflect on the key concepts of liability; rights, duties and responsibilities, and freedoms; and will study the Law of Tort (Paper 4) which is about the nature of liability in negligence and the development of the tests, which determine whether negligence has occurred.
+Students will also study occupiers liability, private nuisance & the rules under Ryland v Fletcher.